realworldocaml/book/en/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `.native` suffix indicates that we're building a native-code
-executable, which we'll discuss more in Chapter
+executable, which we'll discuss more in
-{{{files-modules-and-programs}}}.
+[xref](#files-modules-and-programs).
 Once the build completes, we can
 use the resulting program like any command-line utility.
 In this
 example, we can just type in a sequence of numbers, one per line,
 hitting control-d to exit when the input is complete.